abhi-ranjan/Physical-Design-RTL2GDS-using-OpenLane-SKY130/README.md

     Placement in OpenLANE is done in two stages:

 * Global Placement - It's main job is to reduce the wire length.
 It is generally a coarse placement.
 Here no leaglization happens.
 Here the concept of **HPWL** (Half Parameter Wirelength) reduction model.

-* Detailed Placement - legalization happens here the std. cells are placed in std cell rows.
-They shoulde be exactly inside the row and the should be abutted on each other and there should be no overlap.
+* Detailed Placement - legalization happens here the std. cells are placed in std cell rows. {legalization - They shoulde be exactly inside the row and the should be abutted on each other and there should be no overlap}.

 The main ain of placement now is congestion, it is not the timing analysis.
 The next step will be CTS.